QueenSwain/ReactCRUDSample/README.md

 Create a Data Access Layer in the Models folder in Solution Explorer & then add a new class 'UserDAL.cs'.

 **Step 5 :**
-To make interaction between UserDAL and ReactJs, create a WebAPLController name as UserController.cs in Controller folder.
+To make interaction between UserDAL and ReactJs, create a WebAPIController name as UserController.cs in Controller folder.

 **Step 6:**
 Create 2 reactjs(named as AddNewUser.tsx and UserLsit.tsx) Components under Solution Explorer->Project->ClientApp->src->components.